 Yes.
-Under the federal Defense of Marriage Act ("DOMA"), signed into law in 1996, the federal government did not recognize marriages of same-sex couples.
-The U.S. Supreme Court overturned Section 3 of the Defense of Marriage Act in June 2013, allowing the federal government to recognize same-sex marriages.
+Under the federal Defense of Marriage Act ("DOMA"), signed into law in 1996, the federal government does not recognize marriages of same-sex couples.
+The U.S. Supreme Court June 2013 decision in the Windsor case overturned Section 3 of the Defense of Marriage Act, allowing the federal government to recognize same-sex marriages.